 Do health benefits and results multiply when you combine low-carb and intermittent fasting?
 I researched for you.
 Save time and find all the answers in this science-backed article.

 During intermittent fasting (IF), you eat within a specific time window and fast during the rest of the day.

-While there are several intermittent fasting forms, eating within about 8 hours is the most popular.
+While several intermittent fasting forms exist, eating within about 8 hours is the most popular.

 Therefore, as with the classic 16/8 intermittent fasting protocol, 16 hours of the day are determined to be fasting.
-Sensibly also sleep falls into this period, whereby only 8 hours of fasting remain.
+Sleep also falls into this period, whereby only 8 hours of fasting remain.

 Since there are straightforward rules, it’s simple to start with intermittent fasting: